 Digital Subscription Options:

-• All Access - unlimited digital access anytime, anywhere, on any device plus one bonus digital subscription for $24.99 per month.
+• All Access - unlimited digital access, plus access to the NYT Crossword, NYT Cooking, and one bonus digital subscription for $24.99 per month.
 Cancel anytime.

 Your payment will be charged to your iTunes account at confirmation of purchase.
 Your subscription will automatically renew each month or year 24-hours before the end of the current period, and your credit card will be charged through your iTunes account unless auto-renew is turned off at least 24-hours before the end of the current period.
 You can turn off auto-renew at any time from your iTunes account settings.
 Any unused portion of a free trial period, if offered, will be forfeited when you purchase a subscription to that publication, where applicable.